sankar-mukherjee/Expressive-Speech-Synthesis-Research/TransformerTTS/README.md

         'style_speaker'         between style and speaker
         'text_speaker'          between text and speaker

 For each pair we use one mine network.
-So total no of mine nets for above 3 mine_pair_types.
+So total no of mine nets for the 3 combinations is 3 mine_pair_types.
 After we sum the 3 measured MIs and add it to the tts loss.

-    mine_no_of_nets: 3

 Different system configuration can be done with

     system_type: